ACC net profit jumps 73 pc to Rs 472.4 cr in Dec quarter | Business

-Cement maker ACC Ltd on Thursday reported a 72.88 per cent increase in consolidated net profit to Rs 472.44 crore for the fourth quarter ended December 31.
+Cement maker ACC Ltd on Thursday reported a 72.88 per cent jump in consolidated net profit to Rs 472.44 crore for the fourth quarter ended December 31.

 Its total revenue from operations in October-December 2020 rose 2.08 per cent to Rs 4,144.72 crore, against Rs 4,060.31 crore in the year-ago period.